Learning Neural Force Manifolds for Sim2Real Robotic Symmetrical Paper Folding: Deep Learning and Optimization

 \subsection{Constructing the Neural Force Manifold}

-The neural force manifold (i.e. $\lambda$ outputs of $\mathcal F_\textrm{NN}$ for the workspace set) is discretized into a rectangular grid consisting of $\bar \delta \times \bar \delta$ blocks, where $\bar \delta = \delta / L_{gb}$.
+The neural force manifold (i.e., $\lambda$ outputs of $\mathcal F_\textrm{NN}$ for the workspace set) is discretized into a rectangular grid consisting of $\bar \delta \times \bar \delta$ blocks, where $\bar \delta = \delta / L_{gb}$.
 For each of the blocks, we obtain and store a single $\lambda$ value using the midpoint of the block.
 This results in a discretized neural force manifold $\mathcal M$ represented as a $m \times n$ matrix.
 For the purposes of path planning, we add two components to our manifold.
-First, we do not allow exploration into any region not belonging to our dataset distribution ($\bar l_s > 6.84)$.
-We do so by defining a workspace $\mathcal W$ as all $(\bar x, \bar z)$ pairs within the concave hull of the input portion of the dataset $\mathcal D$.
+First, we do not allow exploration into any region not covered by our training dataset ($\bar l_s > 6.84)$.
+We do so by defining a workspace $\mathcal W$ as all $(\bar x, \bar z)$ pairs within the convex hull of the input portion of the dataset $\mathcal D$.
 Secondly, we also exclude regions within a certain $\bar l_s$ threshold.
 This is done as positions with small suspended lengths and large $\alpha$ angles may result in high curvatures that could cause collision with our gripper and/or plastic deformation, both of which we wish to avoid.
 We denote this region as the penalty region $\mathcal L_s$.
-A visualization of $\mathcal M$ with the workspace $\mathcal W$ and penalty boundary $\mathcal L_s$ regions can be seen in Fig.~\ref{fig:neural_network}(a).
+Fig.~\ref{fig:neural_network}(a) shows a visualization of $\mathcal M$ with the workspace $\mathcal W$ and penalty boundary $\mathcal L_s$ regions.
 The $\alpha$ values corresponding to the manifold are also shown in Fig.~\ref{fig:neural_network}(b).